alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

 * when you open the Terminal you are in your HOME DIRECTORY
 * usually you don't want to store files directly in here

+# Listing Directory Contents

+* when you type `ls` ("list") it shows the contents of the current directory

 # Making a directory

-* `mkdir` ("make dir") creates a new SUBDIRECTORY inside the current directory
+* when you type `mkdir` ("make dir") it creates a new SUBDIRECTORY inside the current directory

 # Changing directories

 * `cd` ("change dir") moves you into a different directory
 * For example, `cd code` would move you into a directory named `code`
 * If you ever get lost, type `cd` all on its own and press the return key.
-It will send you back to your home directory.
+This will send you back to your home directory.

 # Basic Command Line Glossary

 * `pwd` ("print working dir") -- shows the name of the current directory
 * `ls` ("list") -- shows the contents of the current directory
 * `mkdir` ("make dir") -- creates a new SUBDIRECTORY inside the current directory
+* `cd` ("change dir") -- move into a different directory
 * `touch whatever.txt` -- creates an empty file named `whatever.txt` inside the current directory
-* `cd` ("change dir") -- move into a different directory

 # LAB: make a subdirectory and then enter it

 1. open Terminal
 2. make a new subdirectory using `mkdir code`
 3. change into that directory using `cd code`
+4. list its contents using `ls` (and note that it's empty)

 # Files

+* a file is a place on disk for storing stuff
+* "stuff" here could be anything at all
+  * documents, pictures, sounds, applications...
+* every file lives inside a directory

 # Text Editor